asmodai-lab/a-level-notes/src/site/notes/Home.md

 # FAQ
+What are excalidrawings?
+	They are inserted PDFs which I use to essay plan in a more organic way.

-How do I navigate canvases?
+How do I navigate excalidrawings?
 	Use the middle mouse button to move around, and Ctrl + Shift to zoom — or use finger gestures on the mousepad.

 How is this organised?
 	This is organised into subject, then topic, then lesson.
-To find essay plans, go through the essay plans home page.
+To find essay plans, go through the essay plans home page, which is sorted by paper for philosophy, and for politics is an unsorted list of questions with a table of contents.

+What are you using to do this?
+	I use Obsidian to make notes — it's a free note-taking app.
+To make the website, I used the Digital Garden plugin.
+All of this was entirely free and relatively easy.

+Why is {insert topic} not here?
+	Because I haven't made the notes for it yet.
+This was started halfway through my A-Levels, I still haven't finished transferring my notes yet.